Christopher DePhillips

-Christopher P. DePhillips (born March 30, 1965) is an American Republican Party politician who has represented the 40th Legislative District in the New Jersey General Assembly since 2018.
+Christopher P. DePhillips (born March 30, 1965) is an American attorney and Republican Party politician who has represented the 40th Legislative District in the New Jersey General Assembly since 2018.
 He replaced David C. Russo, who decided against running for re-election after 28 years in office.
 DePhillips had previously served as mayor of Wyckoff.

 Personal and early life

-DePhillips earned a Bachelor of Arts degree with a major in government from Georgetown University in 1987 and a Juris Doctor degree from Seton Hall University School of Law in 1992.
+DePhillips graduated in 1983 from Bergen Catholic High School, earned a Bachelor of Arts degree with a major in government from Georgetown University in 1987 and a juris doctor degree from Seton Hall University School of Law in 1992.
 From 1987 to 1989 he worked in Washington, D.C., as an aide to Congresswoman Marge Roukema.
 A practicing attorney, DePhillips is vice president and general counsel of Porzio Life Sciences.
 A member of the Wyckoff Township Committee from 2010 to 2013, DePhillips was unanimously chosen by his peers to serve as the township's mayor in 2012.
 Appointed in June 2012, he served until 2017 as a Commissioner of the Northwest Bergen County Utilities Authority, which provides sewage treatment services to 75,000 residents in Bergen County.

 New Jersey Assembly

-Tenure

-DePhillips was sworn in on January 9, 2018.

-In February 2019, DePhillips introduced a bill that would abolish New Jersey Schools Development Authority, but it never came to a vote in Committee.
+In February 2019, DePhillips introduced a bill that would abolish the New Jersey Schools Development Authority, but it never came to a vote in Committee.

 In June 2021, DePhillips was appointed to GOP caucus leadership, being named deputy Republican leader by NJ Assembly Republican leader Jon Bramnick.

-On December 6, 2021, DePhillips introduced a bill that would allow vote-by-mail ballots to be counted as they are received, which would change the current policy that requires waiting until election day.
-In an NJ Assembly GOP press release promoting the bill, Dephillips stated that, “It is incumbent upon officials to fix the problems that lead to conspiracy theories.
-Earlier counting of mail-in votes will help address some of this year’s hang-ups,” referencing how, in 2021, New Jersey's gubernatorial race and some legislative races were too close to call on election night.
+In December 2021, DePhillips introduced a bill that would allow vote-by-mail ballots to be counted as they are received, which would change the current policy that requires waiting until election day.
+In an NJ Assembly GOP press release promoting the bill, Dephillips stated that, "It is incumbent upon officials to fix the problems that lead to conspiracy theories.
+Earlier counting of mail-in votes will help address some of this year's hang-ups," referencing how, in 2021, New Jersey's gubernatorial race and some legislative races were too close to call on election night.

 In March 2022, DePhillips introduced proposed articles of impeachment against New Jersey Secretary of Labor Robert Asaro-Angelo.